WestDRI/slides/content/r_gis/_index.md

 #### <center>in Glacier National Park</center>
 <br>
 <br>
-We will use the [USGS time series of the named glaciers of Glacier National Park](https://www.sciencebase.gov/catalog/item/58af7022e4b01ccd54f9f542).
+We will use the {{<a "https://www.sciencebase.gov/catalog/item/58af7022e4b01ccd54f9f542" "USGS time series of the named glaciers of Glacier National Park">}}.
 <br>
 <br>
 These 4 datasets have the contour lines of 39 glaciers for the years `1966`, `1998`, `2005`, and `2015`.